 What’s the statute of limitations for a lawsuit against a real estate appraiser?
-This is a common question because many lawsuits against appraisers are filed years after the appraisal was performed by the appraiser, sometimes 10 or more years later.
+This is a common question because many lawsuits against appraisers are filed years after the appraisal, sometimes 10 or more years later.
 The reason for this is that the plaintiff suing an appraiser may not have known there was a problem with the appraisal at the time it was received or may not have suffered any damages as a result of the alleged error until a loan default or other event has occurred years down the road.
-This plaintiff might be a lender who recently foreclosed on a loan or might be a borrower who believes they paid too much or borrowed too much based on a deficient appraisal.
+This plaintiff might be a lender who recently foreclosed on a loan or might be a borrower who believes they paid too much or borrowed too much based on an allegedly deficient appraisal.

 The applicable statute of limitations for an appraisal-related claim will vary based on the nature of the claim (for example, whether it is for negligence, fraud or breach of contract), the state whose law will apply to the claim, and even in a few cases, who is making the claim.
 Based on these factors, the time period might be as short as one year or longer than 10.
 And, then there’s the discovery rule… .

 What’s the time period in my state?
 Does my state apply a discovery rule?
 The most common legal claim against an appraiser is for negligence.
 The chart below answers these questions state-by-state.
 If you are defending or considering an actual claim, however, you should always seek out knowledgeable legal advice in your own state (you should not rely on the chart).
-If you have questions or comments about this topic, please feel free to email me at email@example.com.
+If you have questions about this topic or think a correction should be made, please feel free to email me at email@example.com.

 This chart was last updated July 9, 2019.